Karnataka: Prohibitory orders issued in Shivamogga after Bajrang Dal activist’s killing

 State Home Minister Araga Jnanendra said the police have found some vital clues and will soon arrest the culprits.

 An activist belonging to the Bajrang Dal was allegedly stabbed to death on Sunday night in Karnataka’s Shivamogga town, PTI reported.
-Following his death, the district administration issued prohibitory orders in the town.
+Following his death, the district administration issued orders prohibiting people in the town from gathering in groups of five or more in public.

 The activist, 23-year-old Harsha, was allegedly attacked by unknown persons at Ravi Varma lane in the town’s Bharathi Colony.

+Karnataka Chief Minister Basavaraj Bommai said that investigation into the case began on Sunday night, and the police have gathered some leads, ANI reported.

-Karnataka Home Minister Araga Jnanendra visited Harsha’s family in Shivamogga.
+State Home Minister Araga Jnanendra visited Harsha’s family in Shivamogga.
 He claimed that the police have found “vital clues” and will soon arrest the culprits.
 The minister urged people to remain calm.

 However, some people allegedly burnt several vehicles in Shivamogga’s Seegehatti area, ANI reported.